tREEs-Repos/CyberWM-Dark/CyberWM-Dark-DeepBlue/README.md

 He is also on GitHub and has a few ![Repositories](https://github.com/purnomoshinigami) here as well.

 **XFCE-Look.org** -
-A well known, leading source of configurations for XFCE, GTK, Compix, Beryl / Emerald Themes and more.
+A well known, leading source of configurations for XFCE, GTK, Compiz, Beryl / Emerald Themes and more.
 Support the website by checking it out and seeing if theres anything you like.
 The XFCE-Look website is linked directly ![here](https://www.xfce-look.org/).